tintin10q/computational-linguistics-summary/Classification/contingency table.md

 So that is how you read these tables.

-Here was my code to create the [Evaluating Classification models](Evaluating%20Classification%20models.md) scores.
+Here was my code to create the [[Classification/Evaluating Classification models]] scores.

 ```python